rlaguilar/Markdowner/README.md

 )
 ```

 You can also choose which standard markdown elements are available and how they will work.
-The following example only recognizes headers from level 1 to 3, and disable links:
+The following example recognizes headers from level 1 to 3, and disable links:

 ```swift
 self.textView.elementsConfig = MarkdownElementsConfig.defaultConfig().overriding(